NVIDIA/TensorRT-LLM/examples/gptj/README.md

 #### FP8 Post-Training Quantization

-The examples below uses the NVIDIA AMMO (AlgorithMic Model Optimization) toolkit for the model quantization process.
+The examples below uses the NVIDIA Modelopt (AlgorithMic Model Optimization) toolkit for the model quantization process.

-First make sure AMMO toolkit is installed (see [examples/quantization/README.md](/examples/quantization/README.md#preparation))
+First make sure Modelopt toolkit is installed (see [examples/quantization/README.md](/examples/quantization/README.md#preparation))

 One can quantize HF GPT-J weights in FP8 as follows.